mrkct/experimental-os/README.md

 You will also need a fat 16 disk image that will act as a disk in ram.
 Create one and put it in `src/ramdisk/ramdisk.initrd`.
 It will be automatically included in the iso by make.

+## Notes

+This is NOT a higher-half kernel: the kernel is mapped in the lower 128MB, programs are expected to load after that.

 ## Done stuff
 - Setups a GDT & IDT
 - External interrupt support